voidlabs/mosaico/templates/tutorial/mosaico-tutorial.md

 # make the structure of the content customizable

 The content customization is the second concept how to compose an email.
-Content customization allows to control the visibility and geomertry parameters of an inserted block.
+Content customization allows to control the visibility and geometry parameters of an inserted block.

 1.  create a new block